mskyaxl/wsl-terminal/README.md

 Usage: cmdtool [OPTION]...
   wcmd: run Windows programs with cmd.exe /c.
-  wstart: run Windows programs with cmd.exe /c start. wpath [dir]: print Windows path of dir or current dir.
+  wstart: run Windows programs with cmd.exe /c start. wstartex file|url: like wstart, but use WSL file path. wpath [dir]: print Windows path of dir or current dir.
   update: check the latest wsl-terminal version, and upgrade it.
   killall: kill all WSL processes.